AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/mixed-media-sets.md

       >* To delete an entire Mixed Media Set, from any viewing mode (such as **[!UICONTROL Card View]** or **[!UICONTROL Column View]**) navigate to the Mixed Media Set.
 Passa il puntatore del mouse sulla risorsa, quindi tocca l’icona del segno di spunta per selezionarla.
 Press **[!UICONTROL Backspace]** on the keyboard, or click **[!UICONTROL More]** (three dots) on the toolbar, then tap **[!UICONTROL Delete]**.
          >
          >
-      * You can edit the assets in a Mixed Media Set by navigating to the set, clicking **[Set Members]** in the left rail, and then tapping the **[!UICONTROL Pencil]** icon on an individual asset to open the editing window.
+      * You can edit the assets in a Mixed Media Set by navigating to the set, tapping **[!UICONTROL Set Members]** in the left rail, and then tapping the **[!UICONTROL Pencil]** icon on an individual asset to open the editing window.

 1. Toccate **[!UICONTROL Salva]** al termine della modifica.